 Spinal Fusion: Lateral Lumbar Interbody Fusion (LLIF)

 Lateral interbody fusion is a minimally invasive surgery to treat disc problems in the low back.
 In spinal fusion, two or more bones of the spine are joined to stop painful motion, decompress pinched nerves, and correct scoliosis.
 Through a small incision at the side of the waist, the disc is removed and a bone graft is inserted to restore the height and relieve nerve pinching.
-During healing, the bones will fuse together.
-Patients typically go home the same day; recovery time takes 6 to 12 weeks.
+During healing, the bones fuse into one solid piece.

 Figure 1. (side view) A collapsed degenerative disc pinches the nerve between the bones, causing back pain and instability.